InWorldz-Viewer/llqtwebkit/README-Qt-win.txt

  b.
 Glut: http://www.xmission.com/~nate/glut.html  Grab the library and header zip. b1.
 Rename the downloaded directory to C:\llmozlib\llmozlib2\tests\GL
  c.
 Glui32: http://glui.sourceforge.net/
+ c1.
+Extract the zip and follow the instructions to compile the library c2.
+Copy glui.h and from the include into C:\llmozlib\llmozlib2\tests\GL c3.
+Copy glui32.lib from msvc/lib into C:\llmozlib\llmozlib2\tests\GL

 2) Build llmozlib.a
  a.
 Launch the Qt command prompt